 To support these aims, the priorities are:

-- to develop join-up approaches to achieve the 28 day faster diagnosis standard and improve performance against the 62 day standard;
+- to develop joined-up approaches to achieve the 28 day faster diagnosis standard and improve performance against the 62 day standard;

 - to understand capacity and demand to support service transformation;